ethereum/EIPs/EIPS/eip-erc721-consumer-extension.md

 Many [ERC-721](https://eips.ethereum.org/EIPS/eip-721) contracts introduce their own custom role that grants permissions for utilising/consuming a given NFT instance.
-The need for that role stems from the fact that other than owning the NFT instance, there are other actions that could be performed on an NFT.
-For example various metaverses (Decentraland / CryptoVoxels) use `operator`/`contributor` roles for Land (ERC-721), so that owners of the land can authorise other addresses to deploy scenes to them (f.e commissioning a service company to develop a scene).
+The need for that role stems from the fact that other than owning the NFT instance, there are other actions that can be performed on a NFT.
+For example various metaverses use`operator` /`contributor` roles for Land (ERC-721), so that owners of the land can authorise other addresses to deploy scenes to them (f.e commissioning a service company to develop a scene).

-Another example is TODO

-It is so common for NFTs to have utility other than simply owning it that it requires a separate `consumer` role that it should be standardized to allow compatibility with user interfaces and contracts that mange contracts.
+It is common for NFTs to have utility other than simply owning it that it requires a separate `consumer` role that it should be standardized to allow compatibility with user interfaces and contracts that mange contracts.

+Having a `consumer` role will enable protocols to integrate and build on top of dApps that issue ERC721 tokens.
-Examples of kinds of contracts and applications that can benefit from this standard:

-- All Metaverses that have land and other types of digital assets that have utility other than owning the NFT (scene deployment on land, renting land/characters/clothes/passes to events)
+Example of kinds of contracts and applications that can benefit from this standard are predominantly metaverses that have land and other types of digital assets in those metaverse (scene deployment on land, renting land/characters/clothes/passes to events etc.)
-- TODO example with non-metaverse related stuff

 ## Specification